Do you have problems when installing certain programs or games in Windows? Does your system indicate a missing MSVCR120.dll file?

 The solution is as easy as reinstalling the missing file on your system in most cases.
 But there are other ways to resolve the problem, too.
 Here are a few effective ways to fix the .dll error:

-Advanced system repair is one of the best System Repair solutions available for Windows.
-Advanced System Repair will scan your system and automatically fix errors.
+Restoro is one of the most advanced System Repair solutions available for Windows.
+Restoro will scan your system and automatically fix errors.

-Follow the steps below to download and implement Advance System Repair in your PC:
+Follow the steps below to download and install it on your PC:

 Once installed the program will scan your system gathering important information and checking for errors.